Using Data Security Manager with Databricks

 3. In the Import dialog box, enter the following details:

-4. Click the Import button to import the new sample DSM Notebook file.
+4. Click Import to import the new sample DSM Notebook file.

 This Notebook references the DSM_notebook notebook as created in the previous section.
 It defines the key UUID values, and invokes the tokenization (tokenize_col) and detokenization (detokenize_col) functions described as follows: